IsaacSchemm/PlayerPages/README.md

 can visit the page and view the video in this way, despite the scripts not running properly in the included version of Safari.)

-An additional "Alternate Links" menu is also placed on the page.
+An additional "Alternate Links" menu is also shown in Page View.
 This menu is intended for older mobile or TV-connected devices (e.g. Wii U and other game consoles), and each item is a direct link to the media itself over plain HTTP (not HTTPS).
 Like some of the media controls, this menu is normally hidden in Application View, but can be revealed with the Tab key.

 A special case is made for Internet Explorer, which also renders each media URL inside an instance of the VLC ActiveX plugin (which is installed by default when the VLC media player is installed).
 In this case, the HTTP (not HTTPS) media URL is used.
+(All versions of Internet Explorer render in IE=5 mode.)

 ## CDN

 PlayerPages is designed to be exposed to the public only through a CDN.
-(Part of making the media as accessible as possible is simply ensuring that it can be accessed by a large number of people.)

 The interface `IContentDeliveryNetwork` is used to accomplish this. **You should update the implementation of this interface** to connect to your own CDN.
 It contains two methods: